gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 can happen in disguise and developers are not even aware of the problem.
 In some companies test coverage is treated as a key metric.
-Hence if the coverage high, nobody will question the current state.
-Maybe all people involved are very proud of the high coverage, not recognizing their real problem.
+Hence if the coverage high, nobody will question the current situation.
+Maybe the whole involved team is proud of the high coverage, not recognizing their real problem.

 Maintainable, fast and deterministic unit tests build the foundation of a sustainable codebase.
 But unit tests alone are not enough to